What makes Pearl Jam sound so particular and unique? Find below some of Eddi Vedder’s band influences, as well as artists that they inspired.

 The Strokes

 When indie rock heroes The Strokes started playing, they were inspired by the classic Yellow Ledbetter, a b-side from the album Ten (1991).
-Also, Julian Casablancas’ singing style is inspired by Eddie Vedder’s raw vocal performances.
+In fact, this might be one of my favorite references in terms of musical inspirations.
+Pearl Jam really did provide a role model for these New York indie rock titans, with smart lyrics and powerful crunchy sound.
+Also, Julian Casablancas’ raw vocal style is inspired by Eddie Vedder’s vocal inflections.

 St. Vincent